A-Tilunaite/Learn_scrape_tests/README.md

 ## Run scripts and save data in local files

-In order to generate automatically generated scripts needed for the crawling, run
+In order to generate automatically generated scripts needed for the crawling, run in terminal

-`start.py`
+`python start.py`

 When all needed files are in place, type in the terminal:

-`scrapy crawl capitallt -O <Name_of_the_saved_table>.csv`

-and
+`cd <project_name>`

-`scrapy crawl aruodas -O <Name_of_the_saved_table>.csv`
+`scrapy crawl <project_name> -O <Name_of_the_saved_table>.csv`

-to scrape the other website.
+where project name is either aruodas or capitallt

 P.S.
-In case HTTP error 403 appears, settings.py files may need to be altered accordingly.
+In case HTTP error 403 appears (there are lines DEBUG: Crawled (403) in the output), settings.py files may need to be altered accordingly.

 ## Instalation